MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c3859.md

 >PCH: Unable to get the requested block of memory
 >consider using /Fp to allow the compiler to reserve the memory early

-The virtual memory allocated for your precompiled header is too small for the amount of data the compiler is trying to put in it.
+There isn't enough virtual memory allocated for your precompiled header.
 If your precompiled header uses an explicit `#pragma hdrstop` directive, use the **`/Zm`** compiler flag to specify a larger value for the precompiled header file.
 Otherwise, consider reducing the number of parallel compilation processes in your build.
 For more information, see [`/Zm` (Specify precompiled header memory allocation limit)](../../build/reference/zm-specify-precompiled-header-memory-allocation-limit.md).